lowlighter/gracidea/README.md

 * **Faithful maps** : Maps are based first on core games and then filled with region knowledge and interpretations
 * **Wild areas** : *Pokémon* can spawn in wild areas !
 Maybe you'll be able to see rare encounters ?
+* **Liveful cities** : Humans are also present !
 * **World map** : A world map for quick access to cities and special locations will help you to navigate faster
+* **Integrated wiki** : Some elements are interactive (like *Pokémon*s) and will open the associated bulbapedia entry !
+* **Reactive GPS** : Current location and coordinates are displayed so you never get lost !
+* **Customisable interface** : Most of options can be passed through URL so you can easily share your favorites locations with your friends !
 * *New features will be implemented at a later date !*

 ### Maps